Thilaga-26/Python_Django_MySQL_CURD/README.md

 pip install -r requirements.txt
 ```

-# Configuration and Migration and MySQLClient Setup
+# Configuration and Migration

-In this Django application, we use environment variables for configuration and migration for managing and applying changes to the database schema and MySQLClient for database management.
+In this Django application, we use environment variables for configuration and migration for managing and applying changes to the database schema.

 ## Configuration